Gautam-Arora24/resize-observer-hook/CONTRIBUTING.md

 - Becoming a maintainer

 ## We Develop with Github

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## How to claim an issue?

 [Checkout this link](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users)

 ## How to make a successful Pull Request?

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create a new branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.